kg3354/jsDbFrontend/instructions.md

 ```

-Today's main goal is to know the two major api calls, and understand how to use then using NodeJs.
+Today's main goal is to know the two major API calls, and understand how to use them using NodeJs.
 The time used today is from Saturday, May 25, 2024 at 3:07 PM to Saturday, May 25, 2024 at 4:36 PM, a total of 1.5 Hours.

-Today's work is pushed to github:
+Today's work is pushed to GitHub:
 https://github.com/kg3354/Coinbase_web.git

 ## Day 2, May 26 2024

 I first created a directory named day1, and I moved all the day1's work (get_all_know_trading_pairs.js and bit_now.js) into day1 directory for consistency.

-Today is the day before Momorials day, thus I did not spend much time on the project.
+Today is the day before Memorials day, thus I did not spend much time on the project.
 My goal for today is to have the backend and frontend skeleton ready using the most simple manner.
-They still uses the same logic from bit_now.js, and their goal is to now be able to retrive Bitcoin price using web.
+They still use the same logic from bit_now.js, and their goal is to now be able to retrieve Bitcoin prices using web.

 I chose to use NodeJs Server and React frontend.
 I created 3 files, server_day2.js as the NodeJs Server, App.js to receive user input, and PriceChart.js to display the data.
 All the API calls was achieved in server_day2.js, the App.js sets up the basic structure of the user interface, and PriceChart.js is displaying the results of bitcoin price in a friendly manner.

-I first added the new packages for todays task and the react directory named day2.
-The naming is to match each days work.
+I first added the new packages for today’s task and the react directory named day2.
+The naming is to match each day’s work.

 ```
 npm install express axios cors